 Palliative care has been a service at Camden Clark since August 2014.
 It was started by the palliative care committee and Donna Adams, RN.
 Three years ago, Lisa Moretti, RN, joined her, and in January 2021, Jennifer Leavitt, DO became part of the team as medical doctor.

 A palliative care consult requires a physician’s order.
-Please contact your Primary Care provider or (304) 424-2827.
+Please contact your Primary Care provider or (304) 424-2728.
+This service is for in-patient care only.